001 - Hydrosphere

 It has been suggested that if all our ice caps melted then the sea levels would rise by over 80m.
 That would mean that all our current coastal areas would be flooded.
 In fact many areas that are in land would suddenly have a sea view.
 But how much ice is melting and what are the current issues?

-- Using Image Three describe the changes in global sea levels.
+Using Image Three describe the changes in Antarctic mass.

 Activity Three - Is it true?